JS Deploy

 -

-Alpine – special ultra-lightweight linux based image.
-Has some compatibility problems (uses different libc) on some rare cases.
+Alpine – special ultra-lightweight Linux-based image.
+Has some compatibility problems (uses different libc) in some rare cases.

 -